 If you need to be mobile, a monopod is the best bet.
 You’re not stuck in one location.
 Plus, you can still support the weight of some big lenses and get light protection against camera shake.

 If you need to shoot seconds-long exposures, such as blurring a waterfall, you’ll want the stability of a tripod.
 What a tripod lacks in mobility, it makes up for in stability.

 You can shoot long, sharp-looking exposures with a tripod.
 And you can shoot with the biggest, heaviest lenses.

 But if you need both, you may not have to buy both a monopod and a tripod.
 Some tripods are two-in-one.
 They convert from a more stable system to the more mobile one with just a few adjustments.

 Convertible tripods typically work in one of two ways.
 The first kind converts the center post of the tripod into a monopod.
 This is easy to use and doesn’t require much to switch between the two.

 The twist locks necessary to make the center column small enough to work with both tend to be less stable than flip locks.

-Ready to buy?
-Check out the best monopods and tripods to buy on a budget here.
+- Best monopods and tripods to buy on a budget

-Monopods and tripods have a similar purpose, but with vastly different perks and features.
+Monopods and tripods have a similar purpose but vastly different perks and features.
 Tripods are more stable, while monopods are more mobile.

-You might need both stability and mobility.
-In that case, you can pick up a tripod that converts into a monopod to get both perks without investing in both.
+But you might need both stability and mobility.
+In that case, pick up a tripod that converts into a monopod to get both perks without investing in both.